Néstor Breitenbruch

-Néstor Adriel Breitenbruch (born 13 September 1995) is an Argentine professional footballer who plays as a centre-back for Arsenal de Sarandí.
+Néstor Adriel Breitenbruch (born 13 September 1995) is an Argentine professional footballer who plays as a centre-back for Aldosivi.

 Career

 Breitenbruch began his career with Argentine Primera División side Independiente.
 He made his senior debut in April 2014 during a Copa Argentina match with Santamarina, prior to making his professional debut in the league against Atlético de Rafaela on 10 August.
 Ten appearances followed over the course of 2014 and 2015.
 In July 2015, Breitenbruch was loaned to fellow Primera División team Quilmes.
 However, he returned to Independiente months later without featuring.
 In January 2018, Breitenbruch joined Liga MX side Tigres UANL.
 He was immediately loaned to Correcaminos UAT of Ascenso MX.

 He scored his first senior goal in his third match for Correcaminos on 13 February versus Cafetaleros de Tapachula.
 On 28 June 2019, Breitenbruch agreed a move back to Argentina with Godoy Cruz.